-Since 1992, data collected by the ARM user facility in diverse climates have yielded insights into a range of scientific issues, including measuring absorption of radiation (energy) from the sun by clouds and water vapor, identifying factors that trigger cloud formation, and detailing the characteristics of aerosol and cloud properties, such as ice crystal sizes.
+Since 1992, data collected by ARM in different meteorological regimes have yielded insights into a range of scientific issues, including measuring absorption of radiation (energy) from the sun by clouds and water vapor, identifying factors that trigger cloud formation, and detailing the characteristics of aerosol and cloud properties, such as ice crystal sizes.
 Observations have led to greatly improved techniques for measuring cloud properties from the ground, which reveal ways to enhance the representation of clouds in earth system models.